MicrosoftDocs/Viva/Viva/learning/language-overview.md

 Open Viva Learning app > Select the three dots on the top right in header.
 Then go to **Settings** > **Language** > **Select a Language > Save & Refresh**.

 > [!NOTE]
-> Languages shown in Language setting in Viva Learning are as per the [Available language setting](/viva/learning/language-preferences/#available-languages).
+> User language is currently in private preview.
+Languages shown in Language setting in Viva Learning are as per the [Available language setting](/viva/learning/language-preferences/#available-languages).
 To add/modify the language options, kindly use the Available language setting.
+> If you are not in participating in the User language private preview, display language will be as per Microsoft Teams or Browser language.
 ## Content language

 Content language refers to the language of the learning content in Viva Learning.